 UPSC Bioinformatics Facility

-The UPSC Bioinformatics Facility centralises bioinformatics competences, offering a range of bioinformatics services as well as participating in wider collaborative projects.
+The UPSC Bioinformatics Facility (UPSCb) centralises bioinformatics competences, offering a range of bioinformatics services as well as participating in wider collaborative projects.
 The facility also delivers local bioinformatics training and contributes to international workshops and training programs.
 Since it was founded in 2016, the facility has been handling a total of 314 projects for 65 different research groups.

-We have a strong expertise in High Throughput Sequencing (HTS) data analysis, having been involved in the genome assembly of several tree species, among which most recently spruce and pine,having handled several thousands bulk RNA-Seq samples, analysed single-cell sequencing and spatial transcriptomics, as well as metagemomics, metatranscriptomics, ribosome profiling, transcription starting site sequencing, methyl-seq, ATAC-seq, ...
+We have a strong expertise in High Throughput Sequencing (HTS) data analysis, having been involved in the genome assembly of several tree species, among which most recently spruce and pine, having handled several thousands bulk RNA-Seq samples, analysed single-cell sequencing and spatial transcriptomics, as well as metagemomics, metatranscriptomics, ribosome profiling, transcription starting site sequencing, methyl-seq, ATAC-seq, ...

 Service